Post originally published 12/19/2016. Updated 2019.

 It’s easy to dwell on the sadness and grief of the situation.
 Make it a point to remember positive happy moments you once shared.
 I love to recall our last Christmas together as a family of three because my heart felt so full.
 Dusty, my husband and I took a little Christmas getaway weeks before she passed.
 Fortunately Dusty was feeling pretty good at the time.
 She was active and had a hearty appetite still.
 She was in a good mood and to share quiet precious moments together as a family on Christmas holiday together was a blessing.

-4) Pay if forward
+4) Pay it forward

 This time of year makes me count my blessings for the little things, like running water, clean sheets, food and a roof over my head.
-With this in mind, you may want to consider doing some early spring cleaning at home and donate unused clothing items to Salvation Army or local animal shelter.
+With this in mind, you may want to consider doing some early spring cleaning at home and donate unused clothing items to the Salvation Army or local animal shelter.

-Or if you have down time around this time of year, donate your time and extra hands to helping out at the soup kitchen to feed the hungry/homeless.
+Or if you have downtime around this time of year, donate your time and extra hands to helping out at the soup kitchen to feed the hungry/homeless.
 If that’s not for you, perhaps try helping save a life!

 Not looking to adopt too soon?
 I understand.
 So consider fostering a pet or volunteer time at the local animal shelter in your area.
 Many animals need help getting socialized and used to human contact and affection.
 Fostering is a great way to help pets and yourself find joy and healing without the full commitment of adoption.